The Ohio State University

 OSU Stamps Scholars become part of a community that encourages the spirit of “giving back,” as well as individual goal achievement.

 Stamps Scholars have the opportunity to work closely with faculty as early as their first year and develop close relationships in an area of mutual interest.
-Through the generosity of the Strive Foundation, Ohio State is able to name five Stamps Scholars each year as part of the Eminence Fellows Program, a program that supports young leaders that strive to make a positive impact on our world.
+Through the generosity of the Stamps Scholars Program, Ohio State is able to name five Stamps Scholars each year as part of the Eminence Fellows Program, a program that supports young leaders that strive to make a positive impact on our world.